What is an Encounter Form? 12 Examples of Superbills

 For instance, the acute knee injury encounter form includes a section on whether the patient experienced a pop or tear with injury, locking of the knee, or the knee giving way, while the hypertension encounter form includes fields for weight, height, BMI, and other major risk factors (like tobacco use, physical inactivity, family history of premature cardiovascular disease, or diabetes).

-And while the sore throat encounter form collects information on symptoms specific to a sore throat (i.e., history of fever above 100.4 degrees, absence of cough, tender anterior cervical nodes, and tonsillar swelling or exudates), the pulmonary embolism screening encounter form focuses on a different set of symptoms and risk factors (e.g., signs of deep venous thrombosis, a high heart rate, immobilization).
+While the sore throat encounter form collects information on symptoms specific to a sore throat (e.g., history of fever above 100.4 degrees, absence of cough, tender anterior cervical nodes, and tonsillar swelling or exudates), the pulmonary embolism screening encounter form focuses on a different set of symptoms and risk factors (e.g., signs of deep venous thrombosis, a high heart rate, immobilization).

 3 Templates & Examples of Encounter Forms